fabiograsso/WIC-Lab-Milan-202312/013-security.md

 Okta provides pre-defined authentication policies with options for any two factors or seamless access based on risk context.
 There are also pre-defined policies for the Okta Dashboard and the Okta Admin Console.

-In this lab you will review the default authentication policy, and review what apps have this policy assigned.
+In this section you will review the default authentication policy, and review what apps have this policy assigned.

 1. In the Admin Console select **Security** > **Authentication Policies**.